Finally, an entire family can afford to have regular adjustments.

 - Couples: $ 149/month (can be any two people paying as one)

 - Family: $ 189/month (includes all children under 18)

 * Please note to qualify to receive a membership you must attend an orientation.

-We encourage you to be checked at least once-a-week (see why, below), and when you need more than that, all additional spinal checks are included at no charge.
+We encourage you to be checked at least once-a-week (see why, below), and when you need more than that, up to three (3) spinal checks per week are included at no charge.

 Important note: These low prices can only be offered because membership payments are automated, using an auto-debit to your credit/debit card or checking account.
-But, remember, there's no real commitment; we simply ask for a 2-month minimum.
+But, remember, there's no real commitment; there are no long-term contracts, and you can stop at any time.
 See FAQ for more details or email any questions.